-Streaming data is the continuous flow of real-time data from various sources.
-Unlike batch processing, which handles datasets at scheduled intervals, streaming data is processed as it arrives for immediate, real-time insights.
+Streaming data is the continuous flow of real-time or near real-time data from various sources.
+Unlike batch processing, which processes data at scheduled intervals, streaming data is processed as it arrives for immediate, real-time insights.

-Organizations often use streaming data to support business initiatives that rely on real-time data for rapid, data-driven decision-making, such as data analysis and business intelligence (BI).
+Organizations use streaming data to support event-driven use cases that rely on timely data for rapid, data-driven decision-making, such as data analysis and business intelligence (BI).

-Streaming data is frequently part of big data collection and processing efforts.
-For instance, organizations can analyze continuous data streams by using big data analytics to gain insight into operational efficiency, consumer trends and changing market dynamics.
+Streaming data is commonly used in modern data architectures and real-time analytics systems.
+For example, organizations analyze continuous data streams using stream processing frameworks to gain insights into operational efficiency, consumer trends and changing market conditions.

-Because it flows continuously, streaming data requires different processing methods than traditional batch processing.
-These often include scalable streaming architectures and stream processors that manage data ingestion, processing and analysis while maintaining optimal performance.
+Because it is continuously generated, streaming data requires architectures designed for continuous ingestion and processing.
+These often include scalable streaming architectures and stream processors that handle data ingestion, transformation and analysis in real time while maintaining optimal performance and reliability.

-In recent years, the rise of artificial intelligence (AI) and machine learning has further increased the focus on streaming data capabilities.
-These technologies often rely on streaming data processing to generate real-time insights and predictions.
+In recent years, the rise of artificial intelligence (AI) and machine learning (ML) has further increased the importance of streaming data capabilities.
+Many automated, event-driven workflows often rely on streaming data processing to generate real-time insights, predictions and actions.

 Organizations can process data in two primary ways: batch processing or streaming data.